dev-labs-bg/laravel-csv-importer/README.md

 And an example of an exporter mapping a model function to a CSV column:

 ```
-protected $column_mappings = [
+protected $column_mapping = [
     'compute_property()' => ['name' => 'csv_column_name', 'processors' => ['postprocessor_name' => 'parameter']],
 ];
 ```

 Exporting is generally more straightforward than importing, so there's no need to use an `export_row` like function [(although the option is available)](https://github.com/dev-labs-bg/laravel-csv-importer/#generating-rows-programatically).
-The exporter can read the `$column_mappings` and automatically outputs the CSV file.
+The exporter can read the `$column_mapping` and automatically outputs the CSV file.

-In order to support certain mappings, the exporter evaluates the key of the `$column_mappings` entry (`model_property` in the above example) and uses the result as the value of `csv_column` when exporting.
+In order to support certain mappings, the exporter evaluates the key of the `$column_mapping` entry (`model_property` in the above example) and uses the result as the value of `csv_column` when exporting.
 Some examples of such mappings are: computed properties, aggregate functions, and relationship properties.

 The [book exporter example](https://github.com/dev-labs-bg/laravel-csv-importer-examples/blob/master/app/csv/exporters/BookExporter.php#L35) uses such a mapping to get the csv id of its `authors` relationship: